halogen487/visualiser/doc/NEA Project Design.md

 ### Algorithms

 The algorithms themselves will not be as simple as rewriting pseudocode from the internet.
 Integral to the design of the site is the ability to start and stop the algorithm at will, and change the speed it runs.
 JavaScript only has functionality to execute statements at the maximum speed possible, or trigger a function regularly at a set interval.
 The simplest solution I can think of is to convert all the code for an algorithm into a function that will repetitively be executed for every step of the process.

 Each algorithm will be represented as one function that is only applied at the start, and another which is executed for every step of the process.
+These functions will be called by the chart object using using the `apply()` method of the Function class. `apply()` calls the function using a specific given scope, i.e. you can call an external function as if it were a method.
+Using this, an algorithm can access the "host" object's private methods and properties.

-I've figured out a process for making these algorithms potable, as long as they don't use recursion.
-All the algorithms contain either a while loop or a for loop, and these aren’t too complex to convert to my single function format.
+I've figured out a process for making these algorithms doable, as long as they don't use recursion.
+All the algorithms contain either while loops or for loops, and these aren’t too complex to convert to my single function format.
 Here are some pseudocode examples:

 While loop: